leah-massey/Tennis-Ranking-Game/README.md

 ## MOTIVATION
 I built this game as a way of solidifying the my learning and understanding of Javascript, HTML and CSS.
 Along the way I learned to use SASS to add a bit more interest to the page design.
+The game has a lot of scope for further development - see future improvements.

 ## Technologies